MisterCoffey/MisterCoffey.github.io/_posts/2017-07-28-BaseballCorrelations.md

 Puzzling.
 My initial thought was that a strong relationship would exist between player salary and home runs, and this would in turn explain the relationship between attendance and salary.
 This is not the case: The correlation between salary and home runs is weak to moderate.

 My best theory is that fans love stars.
 While home runs can make a player a star, home runs wane as players age.
 Many home run hitters have long term contracts that keep the level of pay somewhat constant even though performance may be in decline.
-The rate of pay therefore becomes divorced home run production, while stardom might not.
+The rate of pay therefore becomes divorced from home run production, while stardom might not.
+Babe Ruth is as much a star today as he was when he 60 home runs in 1927.

 Look at the career of Alex Rodriguez (“A-Rod”).
 A-Rod’s home runs rose in the late 1990s, leading many to conclude that he was the best player in baseball.
 A-Rod’s performance in turn led to an historic contracts with the Rangers and Yankees that made him the highest paid player in baseball.
 Indeed, [*Sports Illustrated*](https://www.si.com/mlb/2016/08/11/new-york-yankees-alex-rodriguez-contract) reported that the Yankees paid A-Rod close to $320 million between 2004 and 2016.